 5. Resource Availability Reports

 Be it peak or off-peak times, resource availability reports help you take a proactive approach towards optimal work allocations.
 After all, even with the right number of hands, you can’t assume they’re all readily available and adequately prepared for the next project in the works.
-For example, if resource A is taking a bunch of leaves in April, this reduces his/her availability, which implies that your project deadlines would have to be adjusted accordingly.
+For example, if resource A is taking several leaves-of-absence in April, this reduces his/her availability, which implies that your team capacity and project deadlines would have to be adjusted accordingly.

 You’d have to find the next set of resources on standby who are not only available to take up the slack but also possess the skills and sufficient orientation around the task to get it going.
 This move drastically reduces your bench-time and prevents your projects from being derailed by sudden, inexplicable lapses in productivity once they commence.

-At the end of the day, reports simplify the art of decision-making by basing your figures on raw data science.
-With the right doses of intuitivity, you no longer will have to guesstimate how many people or which set of skills and experience are needed to drive a project forward.
-Thus, you can truly commit to the project windfall you set your sights on and reshape your enterprise around a smartly staffed workforce.
+At the end of the day, a capacity report simplifies the art of decision-making by helping you base your figures on raw data science, including clear metrics and graphs.
+With the right intuition, you no longer will have to guesstimate how many people or which set of skills and experience are needed to drive a project forward or need to troubleshoot why a plan did not work.
+Thus, you can truly commit to the project windfall you set your sights on and reshape your enterprise around a smartly staffed workforce and a smart plan capacity.

 Tell us how these 5 reporting analytics changed your resourcing perspective!